blade290/swe-3643-project/README.md

 To prepare your environment to execute this application:
 1. Install Python 3.12 or higher.
 2. Ensure that pip is correctly installed, updated, and configured.
-3. Ensure that git is correctly installed, updated, and configured
+3. Ensure that git is correctly installed, updated, and configured.
-4. Use git to clone this repository to an accessible directory
+4. Use git to clone this repository to an accessible directory .
-   1. Navigate to the accessible directory
+   1. Navigate to the accessible directory.
    2. Use the following command to clone the repository:
     ```cmd
     git clone https://github.com/blade290/swe-3643-project